HerbertMariano/Kedro_Iris/README.md

 ## Overview

+Trying out Kedro on the Iris dataset from scratch

 This is your new Kedro project, which was generated using `Kedro 0.18.7`.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.